fzegarra/getting-and-cleaning-data/CodeBook.md

 ### Process Description to obtain Tidy Data

+### Section 1.
+Merges the training and the test sets to create one data set.

 Download the data from the URL into a working directory that later must be seted.
 In this case the adress was:
 D:/DataScience/WorkingDirectory/run_analysis